Music

 Scott jamming on the guitar outside his house

-Chip plays bass on stage
+Paul plays bass on stage

-Chip in the spot lights on stage
+Paul in the spot light on stage

 Scott at the microphone